cavefish/md4jinja/README.md

 [parser]: # (begin item title)
-# Markdown parser for MJLM templates
+# Markdown parser for JINJA templates
 This is a MarkDown parser that transforms into html by the use of mjml as a jinja template

 [parser]: # (end item title)